 To keep your RV cool hot summer day, Reflectix is a clear winner for RVers.
 One caveat is that it tends to work best on single-paned windows since double-pane windows can trap too much heat between the panes.
 But most RVs have single-paned windows which is why they heat up so quickly.

-The double-pane exception played a part when Cummings was installing Reflectix on the bathroom skylight, which was multi-paned.
+When Cummings initially tried installing Reflectix on the bathroom skylight, which was multi-paned, he hit a snag.
 Rather than reducing the temperature, it actually made things hotter.
-Cummings recommends using a vent cushion instead of Reflectix in all the skylights and vents since most have multiple layers.
+That’s why Cummings recommends using a vent cushion instead of Reflectix in all the skylights and vents since most have multiple layers.

 Other Tips to Keep Your RV Cool